sanfinity-Iot/openremote/Demo-Smart-City.md

 ## Enabling third party applications

 * Make assets public- or restricted and expose the APIs

-# How to get started

-If you want to get this demo running, follow the [Get Started](https://openremote.io/get-started-manager/) or go to the [Developers page](https://openremote.io/developers/).

 # See Also
 - [Demo Smart Building](Demo-Smart-Building)